chuanqisun/htmaa-2025/src/posts/week-12/index.md

 Since I had already used heat shrink tubes to reinforce the pin headers, making these changes required removing the tubes and rearranging the wires.
 Fortunately, the ribbon wires allowed for rearrangement, though it took another two hours.

 In the programming, the Switchboard is hard-wired to have a digital write high or ground on each address bit.
-I originally planned for 8 addresses using 3 bits, but the shorting issue required me to reserve an address for the "Unplugged" state.
+I originally planned for 8 addresses using 3 bits, but I need to reserve an address for the "Unplugged" state.
 I ended up with 7 usable addresses (`000` to `110`), with `111` representing "Unplugged".

-Switchboard, digital write high on the address bits:
+Here is the Switchboard code with digital write high on D6 pin, which supplies 3.3V to all the `1` address bits:

 ```cpp
 void setup() {